 He received his Ph.D. degree from Moscow Lomonosov State University (Russia) in 1997 and his Habilitation Degree from University Joseph Fourier (France) in 2008.
 After several postdoctoral stays in France and USA between 1998 and 2004, he joined the Center for Materials for Information Technology at the University of Alabama where he stayed as a research scientist until his arrival to Grenoble (France) in 2008 where he joined Spintec Laboratory holding one of the Chairs of Excellence supported by the Nanosciences Foundation.
 He was an invited researcher at Univ. of Lorraine and CNRS/Thales (France) as well as adjunct associate professor at University of Alabama (USA).

 Prof. M. Chshiev is the Head of Theory and Modeling Group at SPINTEC and carries out research using advanced theoretical approaches in order to understand fundamental physical mechanisms required for the developments of future spintronic devices.

 His works are published in leading scientific journals (Rev. Mod.
 Phys., Nat.
 Mater., Nat.
 Nanotechnol., Nat.
 Phys., Nano Lett., Adv.
 Mater., Phys.
 Rev. Lett. etc.) and he delivered numerous invited talks including at INTERMAG (2008 and 2014), MMM (2016), APS March Meetings (2009 and 2013) and Gordon Research Conferences (2010).

-In 2018 Prof. Chshiev was appointed as the Director of European School on Nanosciences and Nanotechnologies (ESONN).
-He is an IEEE Senior Member and a member of the American (APS) and European (EPS) Physical Societies.
+Since 2018 Prof. Chshiev serves as the Director of European School on Nanosciences and Nanotechnologies (ESONN).
+In 2020 he was appointed Senior Member of the Institut Universitaire de France (IUF).